 Sarah Kessick, MSc, Archaeologist and GIS Technician

 .
-Sarah has been employed full-time as an Archaeologist at Millennia Research since April 2012.
-She has specialized in Arctic and Subarctic archaeology, and GIS (Geographic Information Systems) throughout her 12 year career in Canada and Alaska.
-Since completing her BA and MSc degrees, Sarah has been a Permit Holder and Field Director for Archaeological Impact Assessments and Traditional Land Use Monitoring projects in North East British Columbia and Alberta and has lead projects in the coast and interior regions of Alaska.
-Sarah’s skills include: archaeological survey and excavation; GIS spatial analysis using vector and high resolution raster data (LiDAR); GIS suitability modelling, terrain analysis, landscape and economic analysis as it pertains to archaeology; ESRI, IDRISI and open-sourced GIS platforms; cartography; survey and mapping grade GPS operation and data collection; spatial and attribute data management; vector graphic design; database management systems; digital image processing; and report production.
+Sarah has been employed full-time as an Archaeologist at Millennia Research since 2012.
+She has specialized in Arctic and Subarctic archaeology, and GIS throughout her 18 year career in Canada and Alaska.
+Since completing her BA in Anthropology and MSc degree in Archaeological Computing, Sarah has been a Permit Holder and Field Director for Archaeological Impact Assessments and Traditional Land Use Monitoring projects in North East British Columbia and Alberta and has lead projects in the coastal and interior regions of Alaska.
+Sarah’s skills include: archaeological survey and excavation; GIS spatial analysis using vector and high resolution raster data (LiDAR); GIS suitability modelling, terrain analysis, landscape and economic analysis as it pertains to archaeology; ESRI and open-sourced GIS platforms; cartography; survey and mapping grade GPS operation and data collection; spatial and attribute data management; database management systems; and report production.
 Sarah has an unfaltering interest in exploring patterns of archaeological datasets, using advanced spatial technologies, within a landscape archaeology framework.

 .
-Erin has worked as a professional archaeologist in BC for over 11 years.
-She has completed over 100 provincially regulated archaeological assessments in BC including archaeological impact assessments, overview assessments, archaeological data recovery, human remains salvage, SDR, archaeological investigations, excavations and archaeological monitoring.
-Internationally, she has completed 3 field seasons on a multi-component project at Amato, PV 74-19 located in the Acarí Valley of Peru.
-Her primary role on this project was the excavation and analysis of human remains at various stages of mummification; and the analysis of mortuary practices.
-Erin will be completing a forensics and human rights program in Guatemala in 2015 working with individuals affected by human rights violations.
-She will work with participants in an applied capacity to impart how inter/multidisciplinary fields collaborate in the investigation of human rights violations, as well as in the process of the examination, recovery and analysis of mass graves, and transitional justice.
+Erin has worked as a professional archaeologist in BC for 15 years.
+She is a permit holder and Field Director in good standing throughout BC through the Archaeology Branch.
+She has completed over 100 provincially regulated archaeological assessments in Northwest Coast, Interior Plateau, Sub-Arctic/Boreal Forest regions of BC including archaeological impact assessments, overview assessments, investigations, human remains salvage, excavations and archaeological monitoring.
+Her skill set is diverse with areas of expertise in archaeological excavation, survey, cultural liaising, human osteology, ethnography, traditional use/traditional ecological knowledge studies, project management, permit application and proposal writing.
+Internationally, she has successfully completed the excavation and analysis of human remains at various stages of mummification; and the analysis of mortuary practices at PV 74-19 located in the Acarí Valley of Peru.
+Erin spent February of 2015 in Guatemala working with individuals affected by human rights violations in an applied capacity to impart how inter/multidisciplinary fields collaborate in the investigation of human rights violations, as well as in the process of the exhumation, recovery and analysis of mass graves, and transitional justice.
 Erin is an active volunteer in the community working with local NGOs on environmental stewardship education & outreach programs.